 - If you are wearing a dress like the one I am wearing below make sure you bring a shrug or cover up.
 The restaurants are pretty cold.

 If you could wear it to the beach you probably shouldn’t wear it to a formal night onboard Cunard.
 The below examples can be found here:

-Vist the Wedding Wear section of any website for inspiration!
+Visit the Wedding Wear section of any website for inspiration!

 Visiting the ‘wedding’ section of any website would be a good place to start if you really want to embrace the dress code.

-- Yes.
-You cannot go wrong with a nice skirt and a top!
+- You cannot go wrong with a nice skirt and a top!
 There is a complimentary laundry onboard which means that you can wash and re-wear clothes.

 Cunard dress code examples – Pencil skirts:

 There isn’t a lot more annoying than being unable to walk two steps without having to pull down your skirt.
 Your main concern should definitely be your comfort.
-The below skirts can be found here: M&S Pencil Skirts*

 Cunard dress code examples – Full skirts:

 I rarely wear long skirts (not really sure why).
 I imagine that they’re very practical when you head to the theatre after dinner and the air conditioning is up high.
 I’m always freezing.
-M&S Full Skirts*

 Cunard dress code examples – Coloured trousers:

-I often avoid wearing trousers because I feel as though I’m going to work/school but that doesn’t have to be the case at all.
+I often avoid wearing trousers because I feel as though I’m going to work/school – but that doesn’t have to be the case at all.

-What should men wear on a Cunard cruise?
+What Should Men Wear on a Cunard Cruise?

-For men, the dress code is a dinner jacket, tuxedo or dark suit.
+For men, the Gala night dress code is a dinner jacket, tuxedo or dark suit.
 95% of people seemed to stick to this when I was onboard.

 If you are a man you could consider the following outfits: